tmtsoftware/csw-pkg-demo/README.md

 * test_containers_with_config_service.sh - does the same as above, but in this case the containers get the configurations from the config service, which is started in the script

+Note that the 1.0-M2 version of akka-http and akka-streams produces a lot of error log messages that can be ignored.
+These should go away in a future version.

 Test with the web app
 ---------------------